 What is animal testing?

-'Vivisection' refers specifically to the cutting of, or operation on, a living animal, typically causing pain or distress - it is frequently used by opponents as a pejorative synonym for the more general 'animal testing'.
+'Vivisection' refers specifically to the cutting of, or operation on, a living animal..
+This can cause pain or distress, although anaesthetic is used.
+It is frequently used by opponents as a pejorative synonym for the more general 'animal testing'.

 Testing on animals has a long medical history.
 The techniques have been viewed by many as invaluable in the development of modern science and the understanding of the human condition.